FREQUENTLY ASKED QUESTIONS

 What are summer camp hours?

-Superior, Conifer, and all camps at Arvada West H.S. run 8:30am-12:30pm.
+All camps listed in the category of DC Camps Powered by Under Armour run 8:30am-12:30pm.
 Camps at Candelas, the Arvada YMCA, and camps in Highlands Ranch run 9:00am-12:00pm.
 It is recommended that you arrive about 20 minutes early to check in on the first day of camp.
 After that, it is recommended that you check in 5-10 minutes before camp begins.
 We start each day promptly and because our staff is usually on their way to a workout or game after camp ends, we ask that the responsible party for your child's pick up is on time.
 If you know you are running behind, please text 720-210-9597 with your child's name and when to expect you.
 See our Policies page for more information.

 What does my ballplayer need to bring to camp?

 Everything brought to camp should be labeled with your child's first initial and last name.
 Your player should bring:

 Bat, glove, helmet (we have extras) and if you are a catcher, bring your gear

 It is recommended that players wear baseball pants but shorts are fine too